© photo by Jeff Day

 Who is eligible to apply?

-NYU Juniors and Seniors from all disciplines and from across the university are invited to apply to the program for a spring 2023 fellowship.
+NYU Juniors and Seniors from all disciplines and from across the university are invited to apply to the program for a 2024-25 fellowship.
 Applicants need not be majoring in a humanities discipline, but should indicate how they engage with the humanities in their program of study.
 Applicants need to be in residence in NYC for the duration of the fellowship.

 What funding is provided?